HappyRedMapleLeaf/arm_host/README.md

 `read` node prints any data received from the microcontroller.
 It uses printf because it works for now.
 This might break things later.
 `write` sends data to update the desired position based on requests sent to its server `key_teleop` sends requests to update the desired position based on keystrokes

+## Setting up ROS
+`colcon build` creates build, install, and log directories `source install/setup.sh` to be able to run nodes Added .vscode directory since intellisense was giving some problems and the current configuration fixes it